 Titanium is an actual chemical element (symbol: Ti) that some manufacturers use as a top coat over the styling plate.
-Heat styling tools made of titanium are extremely powerful.
+Styling tools made of titanium are extremely powerful.
 They heat up fast, and their high heat is often enough to tame the most unruly of tresses with one pass.

-People with “stubborn,” difficult-to-style hair appreciate the effectiveness of this material.
-Notably, titanium tends to cost more than other styling technologies.
-The titanium-plated BaByliss Pro is a powerhouse tool, but it’s also one of the more expensive tools that we have endorsed.
+People with stubborn, difficult-to-style hair appreciate the effectiveness of this material.
+Notably, titanium hairstyling products tend to cost more than other styling technologies.

 Ideally, you won’t be spending too many minutes with your flat iron in hand.
 The faster you can complete your style, the sooner you’ll relieve your strands from the stress of high-heat exposure.

 But while you’re standing there in front of the mirror primping and coiffing, you want to be comfortable.
 You shouldn’t have to assume the role of a contortionist just to get the look you want on the sides, top, and back of your head.